Typical elements of a crank mechanism

 20 — pulley.

-Removing a roller using a reamer
+Removal the roller using a reamer

-After the rollers are removed, rotate the engine so that the crankshaft is on top.
+Once the rollers are removed, rotate the engine so that the crankshaft is on top.

 Check for identification marks on the connecting rods and connecting rod caps.

-If they are not visible, use a small punch to mark the appropriate number of marks on each connecting rod and cap (1, 2, etc. according to cylinder no).
+If they are not visible, use a small punch to make the appropriate number of marks on each connecting rod and cap (1, 2, etc., according to cylinder number).

 Repeat this operation for the remaining cylinders.

-After removing, assemble the connecting rods by installing the bearing shell and caps, and tighten the nuts with your fingers.
+Once removed, reassemble the connecting rods by installing the bearing shell and caps, and tighten the nuts with your fingers.

-Do not disconnect pistons from connecting rods.
+Do not separate the pistons from the connecting rods.